superfaceai/language-client-vscode/README.md

 - `package` - package the built output into a vsix extension

 To install the extension from a local build, execute the `build` script, then the `package` script and then [install](#install) the generated vsix artifact.

-## Publishing

-Package publishing is done through GitHub release functionality.

-[Draft a new release](https://github.com/superfaceai/language-client-vscode/releases/new) to publish a new version of the package.

-Use semver for the version tag.
-It must be in format of `v<major>.<minor>.<patch>`.

-The publish CI workflow will build and package the extension and upload it as a release asset.
-It will be available in the [releases](https://github.com/superfaceai/language-client-vscode/releases) section.

 ## Maintainers